Tantu-It/Certificate-Authority/README.md

 Scripting: JavaScript (ES6).

-Lưu trữ: LocalStorage (dùng để duy trì trạng thái đăng nhập).

-✨ Các tính năng chính
-Xác thực người dùng: Hệ thống yêu cầu đăng nhập để truy cập nội dung.

-Trang chủ (Index): Giới thiệu khái niệm, vai trò và quy trình hoạt động của CA.

-Giới thiệu (About): Chi tiết về tầm quan trọng của chứng chỉ số và các dịch vụ cung cấp.

-Liên hệ (Contact): Biểu mẫu gửi phản hồi cho đội ngũ hỗ trợ.

-Responsive Design: Giao diện hiển thị tốt trên cả máy tính và thiết bị di động.

-🛠 Hướng dẫn cài đặt và sử dụng
-1. Chuẩn bị
-Bạn không cần cài đặt môi trường server phức tạp, dự án này chạy trực tiếp trên trình duyệt.

-2. Cách chạy dự án
-Tải toàn bộ thư mục dự án về máy tính.

-Mở tệp login.html bằng trình duyệt web (Chrome, Edge, Firefox).

-Thông tin đăng nhập:
+Storage: LocalStorage (used for maintaining login states).

+✨ Key Features
+User Authentication: The system requires a login to access the main content.

+Home Page (Index): Introduces the concepts, roles, and operational processes of a CA.

+About Page: Detailed information on the importance of digital certificates and offered services.

+Contact Page: A form for users to send inquiries to the support team.

+Responsive Design: The interface is optimized for both desktop and mobile devices.

+🛠 Installation and Usage

+Login Credentials:

-Tên đăng nhập: nhom15
+Username: nhom15

-Mật khẩu: 123
+Password: 123

-(Lưu ý: Hệ thống kiểm tra điều kiện đăng nhập qua tệp script.js và lưu trạng thái vào localStorage).

-3. Cấu trúc thư mục
+(Note: The system validates login conditions via script.js and stores the session state in localStorage).

+3. Folder Structure
 Plaintext
-├── index.html      # Trang chủ (Thông tin chính)
+├── index.html      # Home page (Core information)
-├── about.html      # Trang giới thiệu chi tiết
+├── about.html      # Detailed introduction page
-├── contact.html    # Trang liên hệ
+├── contact.html    # Contact and support page
-├── login.html      # Trang đăng nhập
+├── login.html      # Authentication page
-├── style.css       # Tệp định dạng giao diện tùy chỉnh └── script.js      # Xử lý logic đăng nhập/đăng xuất
-🛡 Bảo mật và Điều hướng
-Dự án sử dụng cơ chế kiểm tra window.onload để đảm bảo người dùng chưa đăng nhập sẽ bị chuyển hướng về trang login.html.

-Khi nhấn Đăng xuất, hệ thống sẽ xóa sạch dữ liệu trong localStorage để bảo mật thông tin phiên làm việc.
+├── style.css       # Custom UI styling
+└── script.js       # Logic for Login/Logout
+🛡 Security and Navigation
+The project utilizes a window.onload mechanism to ensure that unauthenticated users are automatically redirected to login.html.

+When clicking Logout, the system clears all data in localStorage to secure the session.

-Được thực hiện bởi: Nhóm 15 - UTH (University of Transport and Communications Ho Chi Minh City)
+Developed by: Group 15 - UTH (University of Transport and Communications Ho Chi Minh City).